 A tincture is made when plant material is placed in alcohol like cane spirits (42% alcohol) or grain alcohol (up to 80% alcohol) and left to stand for up to three weeks in a dark warm place.
-Tinctures have an advantage as they extract the active ingredients, like fats and oils that are difficult to extract with water.
+Tinctures have an advantage as they extract the active ingredients, like fats and oils, that are difficult to extract with water.
 Tinctures also extract the active ingredients that can be dissolved by water.
-Alcohol is also a preservative and ensures the medicine will not go off.
+In addition, alcohol is a preservative.
 This method is of great benefit in rural areas where people do not have access to refrigeration.
 Tinctures can be stored for a long time and kept till they are needed.
 This saves a lot of time as they do not need to be prepared on a daily basis.
-This adds real value as the medicines may be stored safely until they are sold.
+This adds real value as the medicines may be stored safely until they are used or sold.